EyeTrackVR/EyeTrackVR/docs/_pages/Upload_Firmware.md

   ![img](https://i.imgur.com/SDQcCr1.png)

 Congratulations!
-You have now successfully uploaded the firmware to your SlimeVR Tracker!
+You have now successfully uploaded the firmware to your EyeTrackVR Tracker!

 If you have trouble with uploading your firmware over cable check the following:
 1. Make sure your USB cable from the tracker is plugged firmly into your PC.